 - 1. Select the CAM window from within the Solidworks Command Window (note that CAM is an HSM Works plug in and is different from Solidworks CAM and Solidworks CAM TBM and will not appear unless HSM Works is installed on the computer) \\▲ - 2.
 The Command Window will now show HSM Works functions - 3.
 Select "New Job" to specify desired part to machine, define size of raw stock, and indicate the part zero and work holding coordinate system. ► - 1.
-Typically the back left corner is used for part zero as shown $\bowtie$ - 4.
-Select the first desired machining operation from the 2D or 3D machining drop down 🗵 - The 2D machining drop down is used for many 2D operations including slotting, facing, pocketing, and chamfering
+Typically the back left corner is used for part zero as shown $\square$ - 4.
+Select the first desired machining operation from the 2D or 3D machining drop down $\boxtimes$ - The 2D machining drop down is used for many 2D operations including slotting, facing, pocketing, and chamfering - 2.

-Image: Im - 2.
 The 3D operations can do 2D machining operations such as adaptive pocket clearing, however it is typically used for adaptive clearing or machining requiring all 3 axis simultaneously - 5.
 2D and 3D operations require many of the same input perimeters including - 1.
 Tool and cutting rate - × - Tools can be selected from the "all" category of the tool library based on desired tool and modified using the edit button if necessary to set number of flutes and sickout /geometry of tool and tool holder - 2.
 Selecting a tool automatically generates generic feeds and speeds for a much more ridged machining center.
 Feeds and speeds should be set based on the provided chart under references - 2.
 Desired machining geometry - Simply select the desired face or feature to machine in the current operation.Toggling off Z propagation and tangent propagation can be used to select smaller or partial features. - 2.
 If this operation is finishing machining a feature based on the previous operation check "rest machining" and input the second tools diameter - 3.
 Cutting/retract heights - 1.
 Typically selecting machining geometry will set many of the heights automatically, however they can all be altered if necessary - 4.
-Machining passes

-1. Part of feeds and speeds, HSM Works will auto fill many of the boxes, however due to the limited power and rigidity of the machine, stepdowns should be reduced based on the reference material and "multiple passes" should be used to reduce cutter load
+Machining passes - × - Part of feeds and speeds, HSM Works will auto fill many of the boxes, however due to the limited power and rigidity of the machine, stepdowns should be reduced based on the reference material and "multiple passes" should be used to reduce cutter load - 2.
+"Material to leave" can be adjusted to create roughing passes if desired.
+Many operations such as adaptive clearing will automatically leave stock as it is assumed to be roughing operations.

-- 2. "Material to leave" can be adjusted to create roughing passes if desired.
-Many operations such as adaptive clearing will automatically leave stock as it is assumed to be roughing operations. - 3.
-Linking - 4.
-Linking moves dictate how the cutter enters and exits the workpiece and can be altered to prevent the cutter from running into the stock while it attempts to start or finish a cut cleanly. - 5.
-Posting - 6.
-Post the code by selecting Post Process and selecting Carbide 3D (grbl) as the post configuration.
+- 5. Linking - 1.
+Linking moves dictate how the cutter enters and exits the workpiece and can be altered to prevent the cutter from running into the stock while it attempts to start or finish a cut cleanly. - 6.
+Simulating - 1.
+Any toolpath generated can be previewed using the simulate function built into HSM Works. the Job or single operation can be selected before selecting "simulate" from the Solidworks command bar. - 2.
+Simulating code is a great way to see unwanted movements the tool may make or seeing if the tool is undercutting into important areas of the stock or crashing into the workpiece. - 3.
+Within simulation "stock" can be triggered on and off to see material removal in real time. - 7.
+Posting - Post the code by selecting Post Process and selecting Carbide 3D (grbl) as the post configuration.
 The program name or number should be numbers only, and is typically notated 00001 (not necessary for carbide but good practice for larger machines) make sure to select the desired output folder as by default Solidworks buries the G-code